Menditect/documentation/versioned_docs/version-2.5.0/cicd.md

 ## GET application instances

-Retrieve all application instances of an application.
+Retrieve all application instances of an application, allowing the Application Instance Key to be specified in the Execute endpoints.

 ### Request